0x1001/isock/README.md

 iSocket installation
 --------------------
+Download zip from https://pypi.python.org/ web pages.
+Unzip it and run:

     python setup.py install

 iSocket example
 ---------------
-Code below shows usage example.
+Sample code below shows usage example.
-You can learn here how to start server and client.
-Additionally it presents sample of action definitions that are used during client - server communication.
+You can learn here how to start server and client and how to define server actions.

-Actions that are defined in this example:
+List of actions used in this example:
 - Echo - Sends back all data to client.
 - Exec - Executes system call on server and transfers console output to client.
 - ExecHistory - Sends system call history to client.
-- Time - Sends server time to client.
+- Time - Sends current server time to client.

 Example: